gitter-badger/maltretieren.github.com/_posts/2014-04-12-creating-this-site.md

 ## Promises
 This is the first time I started with promises to chain the different operations together.
+It is very important for me to have clean, easy understandable code.
+I think promises helped me alot.
 This is how it looks like:

 {% highlight javascript linenos=table %}
     GithubSrvc.fork($scope.options)